factopolis/factopolis/content/claims/trump-won-popular-vote-in-2016-if-you-discount-those-who-voted-illegally/_index.md

 ---
-title: Trump Won The Popular Vote In 2016 If You Deduct Those Who Voted Illegally
+title: Trump won the popular vote in 2016 if you deduct those who voted illegally
 summary: Voter fraud is nowhere near common enough to account for millions of votes.
 themes:
 - us-voter-fraud